mandober/debrief.math/300-logic/lo.GLOSSARY.md

 Following the developments in formal logic with symbolic logic in the late nineteenth century and mathematical logic in the twentieth, topics traditionally treated by logic not being part of formal logic have tended to be termed either philosophy of logic or philosophical logic if no longer simply logic.
 Compared to the history of logic the demarcation between philosophy of logic and philosophical logic is of recent coinage and not always entirely clear.

 ## Predicate
+In logic, a predicate is a symbol that represents a property or a relation.
+For instance, in the first-order formula `P(a)`, the symbol `P` is a predicate that applies to the individual constant `a`.
+Similarly, in the formula `R(a,b)`, the symbol `R` is a predicate that applies to the individual constants `a` and `b`.

 A predicate is a statement that takes argument variables, which range over the elements of the domain of discourse, and maps them to a truth value.
 In the case there are two such input variables, such a predicate is called a (binary) predicate or a (binary) relation.
 A unary predicate is often called a property.
 Predicates of larger arity may also be called relations.

 If a predicate `P` marks the property "is divisible by 2", then `P(x)` is a statement of one variable `x`.
 However, the DOD must be specified so we know what individuals this variable ranges over.
 For example, if used inside a set builder notation like `𝔼 = { x | ∀x ∈ ℕ. P(x) }`, it indicates that a natural number `x` belongs to the set `𝔼` if `P(x)` holds.